University of Sydney: Controversies

-University of Sydney has faced many controversies over the years.

-Sexual Harassment
+Sexual harassment

 A quarter of the university's female students residing in university's residential colleges have been found to face sexual harassment.
 Between 2011 and 2016, there were 52 officially reported cases of sexual abuse and harassment on campus released by the university, resulting in one expulsion, one suspension and four reprimands.
 This is less than the 2017 Australian Human Rights Commission report on sexual assault and harassment which found reported figures substantially higher than this.
 71% of students surveyed in 2017 reported not knowing how to make a report relating to sexual assault or harassment.
 Imogen Grant from the SRC said students who had experienced sexual assault had come forward believing that "navigating the university bureaucracy exacerbates trauma and often seems futile".
 Previously a 2015 survey of 2,000 students found that 57 per cent of respondents did not know where to seek help or how to report sexual misconduct at USYD, and only 1.4% of all serious sexual incidents are reported.
 After the release of the 2017 report the vice-chancellor said the university was committed to implementing "all of the recommendations contained in the report".
 Graphic videos emerged in 2018 of male students bragging of their sexual feats over the female students, particularly first-years.

-Staff Underpayment
+Staff underpayment

 In 2015, staff passed a motion of no confidence in Spence because of concerns he was pushing staff to improve the budget while he received a performance bonus of $155,000 that took his total pay to $1 million, in the top 0.1 per cent of income earners in Australia.
 Fairfax reported Spence and other Uni bosses have salary packages worth ten times more than staff salaries and double that of the Prime Minister.

 In 2020, the University of Sydney revealed it had been underpaying staff and was reviewing six years worth of payroll shortfalls.
 In 2021, it announced that it had underpaid staff a total of $12.75 million to 12,894 staff members.
 In October 2021, 80 casual staff members made a $2 million wage theft claim for paying for each assignment marked instead of by the hour, underpayment for teaching preparation, lecture attendance, student consultation and other teaching duties, as well as misclassifying marking work at a level that attracts a lower pay.

-Environmental Litter
+Environmental litter

 In April 2022, the Land and Environment Court of New South Wales fined the University of Sydney $61,000 for disposing a broken positron emission tomography scanner with a radioactive source inside at a scrap metal yard.

-Insufficient Seating
+Insufficient seating

 Students in 2025 have been forced to sit on the floor because of excessive enrolments.
 Students have been forced to fight for seating including one case where a tutorial had over 40 people.
 This made it impossible to fully participate in tutorials which count for 10% of marks.

-Satisfication Rating
+Satisfaction rating

-In 2025 the Unversity of Sydney had the 2nd worst student satisfaction rating across every university in Australia.
+In 2025 the University of Sydney had the 2nd worst student satisfaction rating across every university in Australia.